pranshunz/auth0-analystick-aspnet-core/README.md

 # Invite Only Sample - Auth0 - ASP.NET Core
 This is ASP.NET Core (previously ASP.NET 5) implementation of [invite only sample] from Auth0.
+Also have a look at [article] (https://auth0.com/docs/invite-only) about the application.

 ## Getting Started
 In order to run this sample, you will require an Auth0 and SendGrid accounts.
 Have a look at appsettings.json and set all the required configuration values: